ldijkman/randomnerd_esp32_wifi_manager/README.md

 ---

-arduino ide wants to place the ino file in a new directory
+arduino ide wants to place the ino file in a new directory => "ESP32_WiFi_Manager"

-make sure to move the data directory into the arduino ide created directory
+make sure to move the "data" directory into the arduino ide created directory => "ESP32_WiFi_Manager"

-arduino ide->menu->sketch->show sketch folder->should show the data directory
+arduino ide->menu->sketch->show sketch folder->should show the "data" directory

 ---